mszinte/pRFseqTest/README.md

 9. Create flatmaps, datasets and webviewers using post_fit/pp_roi.py
 10. Draw ROIs using inkscape
 11. Re-create flatmaps, datasets and webviewers with ROIs using post_fit/pp_roi.py
-12. Create ROIs hdf5files using rois2hdf5.py
+12. Create ROIs hdf5 files using rois_to_hdf5.py

+## TO DO

+13. Make bokeh plots (to do)
+14. Make slice cuts to see subcortical structures
+15. Make SC ROI